Customer Churn: What Is It and How to Reduce It?

 So, we’ve compiled data from several sources to determine the customer churn rates for various industries.

-However, according to research by Recurly, when it comes to subscription businesses, churn rates are lower.
-Here’s an overview of the customer churn rates for subscription businesses across various industries:
+According to research by Finsi and a report by Rivo, when it comes to subscription businesses, churn rates are lower than those of traditional ecommerce.
+Here’s an overview of the customer churn rates for both across various industries:

 How to Categorize Customer Churn?